jacobobryant/platypub-biffweb-theme/docs/01-reference/01-static-files.md

     [:div
      "Your sign-in request failed.
 There are several possible reasons:"]
     [:ul
-     [:li "You opened the sign-in link on a different device or browser than the one you requested it on."]
+     [:li "You opened the sign-in link on a different device " "or browser than the one you requested it on."]
      [:li "We're not sure you're a human."]
      [:li "We think your email address is invalid or high risk."]
      [:li "We tried to email the link to you, but it didn't work."]]))